 The trouble for new knitters can begin before you even get to the knitting instructions, but once you can decipher this information, you'll know a lot about whether the pattern is right for you.

-- Gauge is also much less important in beginning projects because they aren't shaped and fitted, but you should get into the habit of checking your gauge before you start making more complicated garments; you'll be glad you did when your first sweater fits.
+- Gauge: This is also much less important in beginning projects because they aren't shaped and fitted, but you should get into the habit of checking your gauge before you start making more complicated garments; you'll be glad you did when your first sweater fits.

-- The pattern information will tell you what kind of yarn was used in the pattern, what size needles and any other special tools you might need.
+- Pattern information: This will tell you what kind of yarn was used in the pattern and what size needles and any other special tools you might need.
 It will also indicate how much yarn you need to buy.
-You don't have to use the exact yarn that was used in the pattern, but a yarn of a similar weight or thickness would be helpful for best results.
+You don't have to use the exact yarn that was used in the pattern, but a yarn of a similar weight or thickness would be helpful for the best results.

 Once you've made it through the top of the pattern, you can move to deciphering the pattern itself.
 If you're having trouble telling your Ks from your Ps, read on.